 There are several benefits to having a cable internet connection.

 If you're one of the vast majority of households with existing cable service, it's fairly simple to add the internet because the wiring is already in place, for the most part.
 All you really need is to have a modem installed and your service activated.
-There's no need to have additional infrastructure installed and you'll probably even get a discount just for having all your services with one company through cable and internet bundles.
+There's no need to have additional infrastructure installed and you'll probably even get a discount just for having all your services with one company through the various cable and internet bundles.

 2. Connection Quality